-The actual administrative expenses paid in FYE 2021 are assumed to increase by 2.75% per annum, compounded annually.
+The actual administrative expenses paid in FYE 2022 are assumed to increase by 2.75% per annum, compounded annually.

-- 4. New Entrants - Contributing active population assumed to remain at 2021 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2021 data. - New entrant salary assumed to increase at the same rate used for current members. - 5.
-Demographic Assumptions
+4. New Entrants

+- Contributing active population assumed to remain at 2022 levels. - Assumed to join mid-year. - Age/sex distributions based on the last three years of new hires. - Salary based on salary for most recent hires reported on 2022 data. - New entrant salary assumed to increase with the salary increase rates applicable for members with 26 or more years of service.

+5. Demographic Assumptions